If you have started to realise that something deeper may be driving how you think, feel, and react, you are already beginning to be self aware.

 The reactions that feel automatic.

-Most of these patterns were learned a long time ago.
+Many of these patterns were learned a long time ago.

 For many women, midlife is the first time they pause long enough to ask: